 Next, refine the double exposure by perfecting how the images lighten up.
 With the second image (the pattern or landscape) selected inside the layers panel, go to Edit > Transform.
 Choose from options to resize or rotate.

 Now, you have a double exposure.
 That doesn’t mean you can’t make it better.
-Here’s where I suggest playing around with Photoshop’s tools to finalize your vision.
+Here’s where I suggest playing around with Photoshop’s tools to complete your vision.

 For example, in the image with the pine trees, I wanted a pop of unnatural yet playful colour.
 To do that, I played with colour balance until I found that perfect shade.

-Double exposures are inspired from film, but have endless creative possibilities with Photoshop.
-Because the best double exposures align two pre-planned images, the process starts with the photo shoot, not in Photoshop.
+Double exposure effect is inspired by film.
+But there are endless creative possibilities with Adobe Photoshop.
+The best double-exposures align two pre-planned images.
+The process starts with the photoshoot, not in editing.

-With those two plain images and a bit of Photoshop trickery, you can turn two plain shots into a colourful blend that pays homage to traditional film photography.
+With two images and a bit of Photoshop trickery, you can create a unique and creative blend.